tinylinden/k3s-sandbox/README.md

 #### From nothing to running cluster

 It's as simple as calling:

 ```
 vagrant up
 ```

 and waiting few minutes.
 If the job is dane without any errors, virtual machines should be created and provisioned.
-You can verify virtual machine states with:
+Virtual machines state can be verified with:

 ```
 vagrant status
 ```

 which should return something like:

 ```
 Current machine states: